micro/micro/api/README.md

 {"msg":"Hello Asim Aslam"}
 ```

-## API HTTP request translation
+## API Request Mapping

-Micro allows you resolve HTTP Paths at the edge to individual API Services.
+Micro allows you resolve HTTP URL Paths at the edge to individual API Services.
 An API service is like any other
 micro service except each method signature takes an *api.Request and *api.Response type which can be found in
 [github.com/micro/micro/api/proto](https://github.com/micro/micro/tree/master/api/proto).